Hendrix-CS/csci235/modules/qlearning.md

 Q-learning states are squares based on odometry.
 Positive rewards for low IR values.
+Small positive reward for maintaining the current direction of movement.
 Negative rewards for high IR values.
 Negative rewards for hitting things.

 One could then path-plan by using BFS or A* on the Q-states.

 -->